process-analytics/bpmn-visualization-js/README.md

 `bpmn-visualization` is in early development stages and is subject to changes prior to the `1.0.0` release.\
 \
-Implemented features:
+Already available features:
 - Rendering of the most common BPMN elements.
 Notice that there is currently no plan to support `Conversation` and `Choreography`.

-Current implementation:
-- The [packaging](https://github.com/process-analytics/bpmn-visualization-js/milestone/18) of the library.
+- Navigate withing the BPMN diagram: zoom, pan, fit (**TODO** add link to html documentation when available)

-Future features:
+Planned features:
+- Display options for execution data with interactive capacities.
 - BPMN extensions
-- The library extension points
+- Library extension points
-- Display options for execution data with interactive capacities.

 ## ♻️ Usage